-Mike Kay, Executive Secretary
+Mike Kay, Treasurer

 With an education degree from the Univ. of MD in Industrial Technology and 30+ years of sales in veterinary, medical and electronics, Vincent joined the Board in 2013.
 Excited about spending as much time as possible outdoors in the woods, vineyard, and garden, he hopes to impart the same to others in the community.
 Vincent and his wife live at Worman's Mill in Frederick on property that has been deeded to the Maryland Environmental Trust.

 My interest in trees started during the summer of 1964 when I was working for C.W.
 Stewart & Co. while at the Univ. of Md.
 It was a summer job during the break and included selling bare root trees and shrubs door to door.
 Sales included a free landscape design if you purchased the plant material.
 Hard sell, but I learned a lot about design and plant material.
 After graduating I took a job offer working for TREEMASTERS, a tree care company in the Washington D.C. metro area.
 Here I cared for thousands of trees during my 12-year stay.

 After seeing progress in the landscape industry, I changed careers and worked for Chapel Valley Landscape Co.
 There I oversaw hundreds of commercial job sites and scheduled the planting of thousands of trees and shrubs over a 15-year period.
 Wanting to know more about trees in the nursery, I changed companies and worked for J.H.
 Burton & Sons, a nursery, garden center, and landscape company.
 There I sold thousands of trees and shrubs to the commercial industry as well as to the private sector.
 This rounded out my knowledge of growing and caring for trees and other plant material.